 Process Being Measured: Avoidance of use of ultrafiltration rate (UFR) >=13 ml/kg/hour and/or dialysis session time <240 minutes.

+Logic Diagram: Potential mechanisms underlying the association between high UFR and adverse outcomes:

 Rationale: Ultrafiltration rate (UFR) is determined by the amount of fluid that must be removed from the patient and dialysis session length.
 As treatment time decreases, UFR tends to increase and vice versa.
 Both high UFR (>=13 ml/kg/hour) and abbreviated session duration (<240 minutes) are associated with a greater risk of all-cause and cardiovascular mortality in hemodialysis patients, with research suggesting that dialysis session length >=240 minutes is independently associated with a significantly reduced relative risk of mortality.